NVIDIA/GenerativeAIExamples/industries/healthcare/agentic-healthcare-front-desk/README.md

 ## Run Instructions

-As illustrated in the diagrams in the beginning, in this repo, we could run two types of applications, one is a chain server that connects the healthcare agent to ACE, the other one is a simple voice/text Gradio UI for the healthcare agent.
+As illustrated in the diagrams in the beginning, in this repo, we could run two types of applications, one is a FastAPI-based chain server, the other one is a simple voice/text Gradio UI for the healthcare agent.
+In this documentation, we will be showing how to use the Gradio UI, with instructions for connecting the chain server to ACE coming soon.

 Regardless of the type of application you'd like to run, first, please add your API Keys.

-### Add Your API keys Prior to Running
+### 1. Add Your API keys Prior to Running
 In the file `vars.env`, add two API keys of your own:
 ```
 NVIDIA_API_KEY="nvapi-"